What Does “Sacred Medicine” Actually Mean? Explaining This Phrase To Newbies

 How do you personally explain “sacred medicines” to newbies?

-But since it’s used often, by myself and others, best we figure out a way to try and best explain what we’re actually talking about!
+Perhaps “sacred medicine” may not even be the best phrasing when it comes to languaging this realm.
+Since it’s used often, by myself and others, we best figure out a way to try and clarify what it is thatt we’re actually talking about!